bebraw/cv/cv.md

 * Version Control -- git
 * Technologies -- Node.js, Blender, vim, Visual Studio Code

-There's likely a lot more but it's hard to list everything.
-These days I prefer to see myself rather as an architect.
 I can design and implement complex systems alone given enough time although it's possible to proceed faster in a good team.
 I also know about tradeoffs and can operate under heavy pressure while appreciating slack time to allow preparation for the future.

 ## Interests